Johann Fauveau

 Johann Fauveau (born March 15, 1982) is a French Muay Thai kickboxer.
 He is a three time French Muaythai Champion.
 In May 2012, he became World Champion ISKA of Kickboxing K1.

 Early life

-Johann Fauveau is Jewish.
+Fauveau is Jewish.
 His nickname "Young Perez" is reference to Victor Perez, a Jewish French Tunisian World Champion boxer, killed in the Holocaust.
-Fauveau's grandfather, who was friend with Perez and a boxing fan, got him into martial arts at an early age and he began training in karate initially before switching to boxing and Muay Thai.
+Fauveau's grandfather, who was friend with Perez and a boxing fan, got him into martial arts at an early age.
+He began training in karate initially before switching to boxing and Muay Thai.

 Biography and career

 Biography

-Johann was born in 1982 in Asnières.
+was born in 1982 in Asnières.

 Early career

-He is three times French Muaythai Champion.
-It counts 25 fights for 22 wins (including 15 by knockout), 2 defeats and 1 draw in Muaythai.
-He fought also in boxing, 4 fights for 3 wins (including 2 by knockout) and 1 draw.
+Fauveau is a three-time French Muaythai Champion.
+He has had 25 fights for 22 wins (including 15 by knockout), two defeats and one draw in Muaythai.
+He also fought in boxing, four fights for three wins (including two by knockout) and one draw.